-Drew Dishes Going The Distance
+Drew Barrymore’s R-rated romp: Going the Distance

 Drew Barrymore has never appeared in an R-rated comedy in her adult life.
 Hard to believe, no?
 With Going the Distance, Barrymore is more than making up for lost R-rated time in a romantic comedy that exposes the difficulties of the long distance relationship and all the funny moments in between.